pactools/pactools/README.md

 Pactools is **BSD-licenced** (3 clause):

-    This software is OSI Certified Open Source Software.
-    OSI Certified is a certification mark of the Open Source Initiative.

-    Copyright (c) 2011, authors of Pactools
+    Copyright (c) 2016, authors of Pactools
     All rights reserved.

     Redistribution and use in source and binary forms, with or without